 Sunny Magnetic Belt Drive Indoor Cycling Bike (what I use)

 SPD Compatible Clip-In Petals (optional)

-I use these clip-in SPD spin shoes along with the petals.
+I use these clip-in SPD spin shoes along with the pedals.

 A Step-By-Step Guide to DIY a Peloton Bike